 Don’t miss my post with the Best Sugar-Free Beef Jerky Brands.

-beef jerky in a bag
+gluten free beef jerky in a bag.

 6. Almond Butter Snack Packs

-I think you’re also going to love these travel packets of almond butters.
 Keep a couple in your bag and eat plain, or with an apple or banana.
 Nut butter and fruit is always a great option for a gluten-free snack.
+You can choose peanut butter if you don’t like almond butter.

 Note: If you are traveling by airplane, you may not be able to put these in your carry-on luggage, but you can definitely check these or save them for road trips.